Docker

 Acquisition in 2023

 AtomicJar is an integration testing platform founded on March 2, 2021, in Newark, New Jersey, by Sergei Egorov.
-The company focuses on creating developer tools that simplify the process of automated testing, particularly for unit and domain testing.
-AtomicJar's platform allows developers to build databases and web frameworks using containers, facilitating easier integration with various dependencies in production environments.
-By streamlining these testing processes, AtomicJar aims to enhance the overall software development cycle, providing developers with more efficient and effective tools for their work.
+The company focuses on creating developer tools that simplify automated testing processes.
+By utilizing containers, AtomicJar enables developers to effectively conduct unit and domain testing, addressing the complexities associated with various dependencies in production environments.
+The platform aims to enhance the software development cycle by providing easier methods for integration testing, ultimately improving the overall experience for developers.

 Mutagen